maxjtodd/SentimentAnalysis/README.md

 The following is a sentiment analysis project.
 The dataset is a dataset full of tweets that are categorized as either positive, neutral, or negative.

-As of now, the model has a 0.70232 accuracy with the Naive Bayes model.
+As of now, the model has a 0.70232 accuracy with the SVM model with text tokenization.
+The preprocessing for this model was removing stop words and text tokenization.
+The model was TFID vectorization with the SVM model.

 # Installing Dataset
 ## Via kaggle API